Turnout

 To begin the application process for adding a dependent, we understand that it can feel overwhelming.
 Here are some essential steps to guide you through:

-1. Gather Required Documents: Start by collecting all necessary documentation.
+1. Gather Required Documents: Start by collecting all necessary documents.
 This includes proof of dependency, such as marriage or birth certificates, along with the veteran's service records.
 Remember, providing Social Security numbers for both applicants and dependents is mandatory.

 Each box represents an important step in the application process.
 Follow the arrows to move from one step to the next, ensuring you complete everything in the right order!